LibreCAD/docs/guides/dwg-setup.rst

 .. tip::

-   If multiple options are available for the paper size, setting the paper *after drawing the object but prior to dimensioning a drawing* will help determine the print scale, the "General scale", and subsequently the appropriate line spacing for dimensions.
+   If multiple options are available for the paper size, setting the paper size *after drawing the object but prior to dimensioning a drawing* will help determine the print scale, the "General scale", and subsequently the appropriate line spacing for dimensions.
 See :ref:`Dimensioning <dimensioning>` for additional information.

+   While any scale can be used when printing a drawing there are commonly used scales for different types of drawings.
+Refer to  :ref:`Scales <scales>` in the appendix for some examples.

    Be sure to allow room on the drawing for dimension lines and text when determining the print scale.
 More details on printing a drawing are found in the :ref:`Printing Guide <printing-guide>` for more details.

-   While any scale can be used when printing a drawing there are commonly used scales for different types of drawings.
-Refer to  :ref:`Scales <scales>` in the appendix for some examples.

 .. _ug-layers: